aldoprogrammer/multi-step-form-react-js/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-Di web app ini bisa kalian kerjakan sebagai step by
-In the project directory, you can run:
+Di web app ini bisa kalian kerjakan sebagai step by step In the project directory, you can run:

 ### `npm start`